Really really simple Ruby metaprogramming

 end

-For simplicity, I’m using write_attribute, but send is useful to know about too.
+is useful to know about too.

-So, back to define_method:
+So, back to define_method

 define_method "#{name}_string" do